vdesabou/kafka-docker-playground-docs/docs/playground ec2 create.md

 # playground ec2 create

 👷 Create kafka-docker-playground EC2 instance using AWS Cloud Formation

+🔐 AWS EC2 pem file for the ec2 instance will be created and stored in root folder (make sure to do backup).
+If you already created instance before, you can force the PEM using EC2_CLOUD_FORMATION_PEM_FILE environment variable.

 ## Usage